csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 **many notes are from this [thread](https://twitter.com/iraphas13/status/1551959289023016967) on chaining models together**

 - overviews
-  - Ai chains: Transparent and controllable human-ai interaction by chaining large language model prompts ([wu, terry, & cai, 2022](https://dl.acm.org/doi/abs/10.1145/3491102.3517582)) - chaining LLM steps together: output of one step becomes the input for the next
+  - Ai chains: Transparent and controllable human-ai interaction by chaining LLM prompts ([wu, terry, & cai, 2022](https://dl.acm.org/doi/abs/10.1145/3491102.3517582)) - chaining LLM steps together: output of one step becomes the input for the next
     - interactive system where users can modify chains + their intermediate results -- improves performance + human experience
   - Language Model Cascades ([dohan...sutton, 2022](https://arxiv.org/abs/2207.10342)) - treat chaining models as probabilistic programs
     - use a probabilistic-programming language (PPL) to define a joint probability model on string-valued random variables, parameterized using LMs, and then condition this model on string-valued observations in order to compute a posterior over string-valued unknowns